Hosweay/roll20_scriptcards_tutorial/README.md

 ![screenshot of Scriptcards output using the attacker attributes](images/tutorial1/step3-5_attackroll_strength_mod.png)

 #### Step 3-5 Explanation

+In step3-5 we modify the AttackRoll roll variable to add the attacker's strength_mod character attribute and the attacker's pb character attribute.

+With a sourceToken set, ScriptCards will allow [Object Attribute Referencing](https://wiki.roll20.net/Script:ScriptCards#Object_Attribute_Referencing) using `[*S:ATTRIBUTE]` syntax.

+When a Roll variable is directly output, you can hover over the roll output to see the results of the roll and the modifications to the roll.

+`[STR]` and `[PROF]` are [Roll variable flavor text](https://wiki.roll20.net/Script:ScriptCards#Adding_Flavor_Text_to_Rolls) to help make hover output more descriptive and clearer.

 ### Let's Add a Target for the Attack